Science Fair

 This site is your source for information on the PEI Science Fair.
 With a little innovation, hard work, and good luck, you could represent PEI at the Canada-Wide Science Fair in May!

-The PEI Science Fair Committee has put together a list of helpful hints for your science fair project and your experience at the PEI Science Fair.
+The PEI Science Fair Committee has put together a list of requirements and helpful hints for your science fair project and your experience at the PEI Science Fair.

 • Please do not bring any mold, bodily fluids ( blood, urine) or living tissues to the fair.

-• Cultures in petri dishes are not permitted.
+• Live cultures in petri dishes are not permitted.

-• No open flames are permitted (candles or heating devices such as hot plates).
+• No open flames (candles or heating devices such as hot plates) are permitted.

 • Any devices that can create sparks should not be brought to the science fair.